Radovan Pankov (footballer): Red Star Belgrade

 On 31 May 2019, Pankov signed a three-year contract with Red Star Belgrade.
 On 13 August 2019, he played a memorable match in the second leg of the third qualifying round of the 2019–20 UEFA Champions League against Copenhagen.
 He marked Dame N'Doye throughout the match and scored the winning penalty in a penalty shoot-out after overtime.
-Second round of the 2022-23 season he spend on loan in FK Čukarički.
+He spent the second half of the 2022–23 season on loan at Čukarički.

 Legia Warsaw

 On 13 June 2023, Pankov signed a three-year contract with Polish Ekstraklasa club Legia Warsaw.
 On 5 October 2023, Radovan Pankov was arrested by Dutch police alongside teammate Josué Pesqueira after an altercation with security staff following a match against AZ Alkmaar in the group stage of the UEFA Europa Conference League.
 They were released the following day.
 On 29 November, a spokesperson of the Dutch Ministry of Justice and Security confirmed that Public Prosecution Service would be prosecuting Pankov for (attempted) serious assault of a member of AZ's security staff.
-On 15 December 2023, UEFA charged AZ with a €40,000 fine for failing to provide security for the Polish side.However, in June 2025, the Court of Arbitration for Sport (CAS) overturned the decision, ruling that AZ was not responsible for the incidents and had taken all reasonable measures together with the police to ensure a safe match.
+On 15 December 2023, UEFA charged AZ with a €40,000 fine for failing to provide security for the Polish side.
+However, in June 2025, the Court of Arbitration for Sport (CAS) overturned the decision, ruling that AZ was not responsible for the incidents and had taken all reasonable measures together with the police to ensure a safe match.
 As a result, the club no longer has to pay the fine.

 On 15 August 2024, he contributed significantly to Legia Warsaw's advancement from the third qualifying round to the play-off stage of the UEFA Conference League, as they faced Norwegian club Brøndby.
 He equalized with a header to make it 1–1, which resulted in an aggregate score of 4–3, thereby ensuring the club's progression in the competition.

+On 28 April 2026, Pankov announced he would be leaving Legia at the end of the season.